 Growing up in Pittsburgh and spending summers in Cape Cod—fishing with his father in Nantucket Sound, William McKeever developed an appreciation of the ocean and its unseen inhabitants.
-He wasn’t scared of rough water; he jumped in and rolled with the waves.
-Until the summer of 1976—after he saw the movie Jaws.
-Looking back, McKeever reflects: “Little did I know that sharks have more to fear than humans.
-And unlike our fear of them, their fear is justified.”
+In the summer of 1975, he saw the movie Jaws.
+Looking back, McKeever reflects: “That movie incorrectly installed a fear of shark that is not justified.”

-For much of McKeever’s adult life he was a top Wall Streeter, and appeared on TV, radio and print on behalf of UBS and PaineWeber; and quickly becoming a preeminent source throughout the ever-turbulent world of finance.
-However, “no days in finance matched the horrors I saw during a shark tournament,” says McKeever.
-“I was so incensed by the unnecessary torture of these mystical animals that I literally shifted my focus away from Wall Street to the oceans across the Globe—in search of saving the shark.”
-In EMPERORS OF THE DEEP: Sharks—The Ocean’s Most Mysterious, Most Misunderstood, and Most Important Guardians (HarperOne; July 2019; ISBN: 9780062880321; $25.99; Hardcover) with a film releasing in 2020 under the same name, author, documentarian, conservationist, and activist, William McKeever, is devoting his life to radically shifting the popular perception of sharks.
-Far from cold-blooded underwater predators, sharks are falling prey to humans—in staggering numbers.
-McKeever states a hard fact: “While sharks kill an average of four humans a year, humans kill 100 million sharks during the same time period.”
-More tragic yet, these magnificent, vulnerable creatures are truly evolutionary marvels that play an integral role in maintaining the health of the world’s oceans—and, ultimately, the fate of our planet.
+In EMPERORS OF THE DEEP: Sharks—The Ocean’s Most Mysterious, Most Misunderstood, and Most Important Guardians (HarperOne; July 2019; ISBN: 9780062880321; $25.99; Hardcover) author, conservationist, and activist, William McKeever, is devoting his life to undoing the myths about sharks.
+They are far from cold-blooded underwater predators.
+In reality, it is the sharks that are falling prey to humans in staggering numbers.
+McKeever states a hard fact: “While sharks kill an average of four humans a year, humans kill 100 million sharks a year.”
+More tragic yet, these magnificent, vulnerable creatures are truly evolutionary marvels that play an key role in maintaining the health of the world’s oceans.

 So, how do you overcome the ferocious image instilled by Jaws and Shark Week?
-As McKeever realized: “The only way to change the way we think about sharks is to cast the species in an entirely new light, in all of their underwater glory.”
-He dedicated two years to collecting evidence to make his pro-shark case—visiting the today’s top oceanographic research institutions and interviewing leading scientists from the Florida Keys to Australia’s Shark Bay.
+As McKeever realized: “The only way to change the way we think about sharks is to cast the species in an entirely new light and reveal how extraordinary they are.”
+He spent two years visiting the today’s top oceanographic research institutions and interviewing leading scientists from the Florida Keys to Australia’s Shark Bay.
 He joined forces with Greenpeace Rainbow Warrior activists in Buson, South Korea.
-He met with courageous artists around the world working to change the public’s view of sharks through creative marketing campaigns and daring exhibitions.
+He met with shark conservationists working to change the public’s view of sharks through creative marketing campaigns and daring exhibitions.
 And he swam with the sharks, becoming immersed in their environment.

 In EMPERORS OF THE DEEP, McKeever shares insights from his investigations and revelations from his adventures, including: